Most full-time students rely on some form of college financial aid to pay for their education.

 According to the College Board, about two-thirds cover at least part of the cost for college with grants and scholarships.
 Among those financial aid dollars, about 57 percent are in the form of grants and 34 percent were federal loans.

 But, for students to qualify for college financial aid, they’ll need to fill out some very important paperwork -- the Free Application for Federal Student Aid, also known as FAFSA.
-And if you or your child is headed to college next fall, you’ll want to start filling out that paper right about now.
+And if you or your child is headed to college next year, you’ll want to start filling out that application as soon as it opens.

 When is the FAFSA form available for the upcoming school year?